manniwood/cl4pg/README.md

 PgSessionPool pool = new PgSessionPool(adapter);
 PgSession pgSession = pool.getSession();
 ```

+TODO: link to how to configure other connection adapters

 > Cl4pg's SimpleDataSourceAdapter wraps PgJDBC's PGSimpleDataSource, so
 unlike all of Cl4pg's other DataSourceAdapters, this one's PgSessionPool